 When a Child Truly Hates Chinese

+Before any academic intervention with a child who resists Chinese, the emotional barrier needs addressing first.
 A P3 boy once came to us who would physically resist opening his Chinese textbook.
-Before any academic intervention, the emotional barrier needs addressing first.
 Children who "hate" a subject have usually experienced repeated frustration or embarrassment.
 Pushing harder makes it worse.
 Instead, rebuild confidence through small wins at an appropriate level, even if that means going back to basics.

 Signs the problem is emotional, not intellectual: